ALSO CALLED: Atlantic striped bass, linesider, rock, striper, and rockfish.

 These predators can get a size of up to 10 -12 inches in the first year.
 Stripers have reached weights of over 45 pounds in Florida.

 Florida Striped Bass Stocks

 Striped bass stopped naturally reproducing in the St Johns River by the early 1970s.
 The striped bass stocks in the St. Johns river started in 1972.
-Further developments in the hatchery led to large scale productions of the sunshine bass in 1981.
-The FWC and USFWS have stocked over 20 million stripers and 10 million sunshines in the last 40 years.
-The stocking in the Florida river served to restore the striper population and provide fishermen with exceptional angling opportunities.
+Further developments in the hatchery led to large-scale productions of the sunshine bass in 1981.
+The FWC and USFWS have stocked over 20 million stripers and 10 million sunshine in the last 40 years.
+The stocking in the Florida river served to restore the fishing for stripers by increasing the striper population and providing fishermen with exceptional angling opportunities.